npetrangelo/ultri-websites/ultri.com/docs/src/install/README.md

+---
+sidebar: auto
+---

-# Ultri Open Platform - Installation and Deployment
+# Installation and Deployment

-The only supported method of deploying the platform is using the provided docker compose files.
+The only supported method of deploying the Ultri Open Platform is using the provided docker compose files.

 For all deployment options you only need to checkout the [ultri-open-platform](https://github.com/Ultri-Izzup/ultri-open-platform) repo and perform the rest of the ork within that directory.